 Many of the township soils present severe limitations to on-site sewage disposal.
 Improperly operating septic systems can contaminate potable groundwater resources, lakes, and streams and this poses a public health threat.
-This condition highlights the relationship between critical land use, intensities, development and adequate measures for sewage disposal and potable water.
+This condition highlights the critical relationship between land use, development intensities, and adequate measures for sewage disposal and potable water.